UNC Roper Hall, Medical Education Building

 Delivery Method: Design-Bid-Build

-Roper Hall, is a 176,000 sf medical education facility which will allow for expanded class size, facilitate interactive case-based learning, and co-locate UNC School of Medicine and UNC Health Care leadership administration.
+Roper Hall, is a 176,000 sf medical education facility that allows for expanded class size, facilitate interactive case-based learning, and co-locate UNC School of Medicine and UNC Health Care leadership administration.

 Roper Hall is a HIGH-RISE situated in the center of the UNC Chapel Hill Campus, on a very tight site– there is only 22 feet between Roper Hall and Carrington Hall and only 26 feet between Roper and the Brickhouse-Bullitt Building.